bhorsting/weatherreport/README.md

 # weatherreport
-Weather report test for personal use
+Weather report OData server for personal test use
+### How to install
+npm install
+### How to develop and run
+npm run dev